-FIG. 4 is a schematic electrical drawing of the electronic motor control unit used for DC motors in one embodiment of the invention;
+FIG. 4 is a schematic electrical drawing of the electronic motor control unit used for DC motors in one embodiment of the invention:

-FIG. 5 is block diagram of the on-board state generator and electronic motor control unit used in one embodiment of the invention;
+FIG. 5 is block diagram of the on-board state generator and electronic motor control unit used in one embodiment of the invention:

-FIG. 6 is a schematic electrical drawing of the DC remote control signal detector used in one embodiment of this invention;
+FIG. 6 is a schematic electrical drawing of the DC remote control signal detector used in one embodiment of this

-FIG. 7 is a schematic electrical drawing of the DC it is attached to the remote object (a miniature locomo30 signal generator used in one embodiment of this invention:
+FIG. 7 is a schematic electrical drawing of the DC signal 20 generator used in one embodiment of this invention;

-FIG. 8 is a table listing the model train diesel engine remote control options used in one embodiment of this
+FIG. 8 is a table listing the model train diesel engine remote control options used in one embodiment of this invention;